open-iscsi/configshell-fb/README.md

 configshell-fb development
 --------------------------
-configshell-fb is licensed under the Affero GPLv3.
+configshell-fb is licensed under the Apache 2.0 license.
 Contributions are welcome.

 Since configshell-fb is used most often with targetcli-fb, the targetcli-fb mailing should be used for configshell-fb discussion.